 Prednisone, methylprednisolone, and hydrocortisone have been used for many years in treating patients who have moderate or severe active IBD.
 They can be taken in oral forms for people who can tolerate them.

 Hydrocortisone and budesonide are also available in rectal forms for people who have active disease that affects the lower part of the colon or the rectum.
 This form of corticosteroid is different than the ones that are taken orally.
 The rectal forms specifically target the area affected by disease, without affecting a person’s entire body like the oral forms can do.
 This means that the rectal forms tend to be associated with fewer side effects than the oral forms.
 People with severe disease may need to have hydrocortisone or methylprednisolone delivered by an IV.

-Budesonide is a new type of oral corticosteroid that is suitable for some patients with mild or moderate disease that affects the end of the small intestine and the beginning of the large intestine.
+Budesonide is a type of oral corticosteroid that is suitable for some patients with mild or moderate disease that affects the end of the small intestine and the beginning of the large intestine.